 - Applicants for jobs at Luminate

-If you’re a staff member of Luminate, we have a separate Staff Privacy Notice (which can be requested through People Operations).
+If you’re a staff member of Luminate, we have a separate Staff Privacy Notice (which can be requested from our People, Culture & Global Support team).

 For job applicants, see section 8 for more information.

 4. Where do we get your personal information?

 We collect your information from three types of sources:

 - Directly from you: For example, if you sign up for an event with us.